onflow/docs/docs/concepts/staking/12-faq.md

 ### Is rewards payout another spork?

-No, rewards payout is not a spork but (currently) a separate transaction that the Flow governance committee initiates.
+No, rewards payout is not a spork but is an automatic transaction that happens at the beginning of every new epoch.

 ### Can I query an account address of a node ID or delegator ID?